jwilly117/WhatHappened/README.md

 The goal was to make a simple page and catch the attention of potentially a room full of people with a quick, easy, and unique social experience based around dates in history.

 ### File Structure
+The project is made esentially with one page styled using the materialize CSS library, and interacting with Two different API's to retrieve information.
+To share that information, the side pushes and pulls from a firebase table into a share section on the left.

 ### Instructions
+Input your name and your desired date, usually the users birthday, and then click submit.
+Then the app will pull information from its two API's about relative articles and events and display them down below in two collumns.
+Then, if a user desires, you can share an event by clicking the button next to the article.
+The last 30 shared articles will reflected on the left.

 ### Deployment & Screenshot
 [Link to Deployment](https://jwilly117.github.io/WhatHappened/)